fastapi/fastapi/docs/en/docs/async.md

 # Asynchronous Code with Async and Await

 Asynchronous code allows your program to perform a task in the background while running another task at the same time.
-Types of asynchronous code are concurrencies or parallelisms.
+Concurrencies and parallelisms are two types of asynchronous code.
 FastAPI uses concurrency for web development and offers the potential to use the benefits of parallelism and multiprocessing for CPU bound workloads like those in Machine Learning systems.

 This document offers an introduction to:
 * Asynchronous code
+* Concurrencies and parallelisms
 * `async` and `await`
 * Coroutines